On the EDge: Character still matters

 You see, as far as I’m concerned, character still matters.

-And, former Sen. Al Franken’s resignation is a lesson in character, regardless of which party you support.
+And, Sen. Al Franken’s resignation is a lesson in character, regardless of which party you support.

 It doesn’t erase what he did, it doesn’t remove the lingering impact of what his actions provoked, it doesn’t mean we should shrug our shoulders, say “boys will be boys” and move on.